Vector Linux 5.9

-Since VL5, using VASM is all you need to know to mount your partitions or hardisks, however, for those wanting to know a little more about the nuts an bolts of mounting devices, here is some additional information.
+Since VL5, using VASM is all you need to know to mount your partitions or hardisks.
+However, for those wanting to know more about mounting devices, here is some additional information.

 Let's look at an example of the /etc/fstab file:

 The first column is the device name.
-In this case, the devices are four partitions in a IDE hard drive, two special filesystems that don't need a device, a floppy, and a CD-ROM drive.
+In this case, the devices are four partitions in an IDE hard drive, two special filesystems that don't need a device, a floppy, and a CD-ROM drive.
 The second column is where in the directory tree the device will be mounted.
 This needs to be a directory name, except in the case of a swap partition.
 The third column is the filesystem type of the device.
 For Windows 9x filesystems, this will be vfat, for normal Linux filesystems, this will be ext2 (second extended filesystem).
 CD-ROM drives are iso9660, and other Windows-based devices will either be msdos or vfat.
-NTFS filesystems support is not fully reliable yet.
+NTFS filesystems read support is available but write support is not fully reliable yet.